Kevin-Zhouu/CodeGPT-A-Highly-Efficient-Trading-Bot/README.md

 Ensure you have a stable and fast internet connection to minimise latency, which is critical for the success of high-frequency trading strategies.

-## Conclusion

-CodeGPT's Trading Bot represents a significant advancement in algorithmic trading, demonstrating the potential to exploit market inefficiencies for profit.
-Its success in the Jane Street Trading Competition highlights the effectiveness of its strategies and its potential for real-world financial markets.